Today is not a good day.

 And came face to face with reality; and my own longterm failure to accomplish, well, anything.

-I, am performance art; a portrait of the underachiever as a lifetime pursuit.
-I have turned inertia into an art form.
+I, am performance art; portrait of the underachiever as a lifetime pursuit.
+I have turned inertia into a examination of the nothingness of life…

-I suspect that I came into this life with all I needed to make my mark in the world.
+I suspect that I came into this world with all I needed to make my mark.
 But somewhere along the line, something crucial went missing.

 I had some talent, promise, ambition, a smattering of social skills, and a degree of intelligence – but for some reason I appear to have no drive what-so-ever.
 Desire without action, is pointless.